WarsInReverie/WarsInReverie.github.io/content/blog/my-first-post.md

 # Welcome!

-Hi, welcome to my *Wars in Reverie*.
+Hi, welcome to these *Wars in Reverie*.

 This website is still a **work in progress**.

-This website was first brought online via Github Pages on June 21st, 2025.
-The site will be refined over years, and content will slowly trickle in as time goes on.
+This website was first deployed via Github Pages on June 21st, 2025.
+Ideally, this site will be refined over years, and content will slowly be added as time goes on.

 # What to look out for?